nakylait/timescale_article/article.md

 Common examples of time-series data include: stock prices over time, weather measurements (temperature, humidity, wind speed), monthly subscriber counts on a website, sensor readings from IoT devices, etc.

-We actually encountered time-series data in a real-world e-commerce project we built.
+We encountered time-series data in a real-world e-commerce project we built.
 We needed to track how many times product pages were viewed and how often users clicked on them.
 We also recorded each product's daily position in search results, since merchants paid for premium placements.
 This created a perfect time-series dataset - every day we collected thousands of new records with timestamps, while the historical data remained unchanged.
 We used this data to show merchants evidence that higher positions actually led to more visibility and clicks.

 ### Common Challenges